 As Johnny from the Cobra Kai series would say, “They make you badass.”

-Cold showers increase your sense of self-efficacy—and boost your internal locus of control.
+Cold showers increase your sense of self-efficacy—and boost your internal locus of control (independent travel can as well).
 In other words, how much you feel you are in control of your own life.

 As sentient beings that are wired to survive, we spend a lot of time in reactionary mode.
 We are also naturally inclined to avoid discomfort and stress.
 Your comfort zones, even if they include an unfulfilling job, are just easier to navigate than the stress of escaping them.